lt-columbo/pisces_tools/dashboard_css_patch/README.md

 sudo cp /var/dashboard/public/css/common.css.orig /var/dashboard/public/css/common.css

+A copy of the original common.css from the 0.2.8 dashboard is also contained here in the file [common.css](https://github.com/lt-columbo/pisces_tools/blob/main/dashboard_css_patch/common.css) for you to download.

 **No Changes Visible**

 Press Ctrl-F5 (PC) Cmd-F5 (Mac) in browser while on the Pisces Dashboard to cause the browser to reload the css file.
 Or close the browser and reopen.